open-estuary/distro-repo/README.md

 ||||

 On the other hand, it is necessary to setup the repository firstly:
-> By default, we should use http repository(such as estuaryftp.repo or estuaryftp_xxx.list).
+> By default, we should use http repository(such as estuaryhttp.repo or estuaryhttp_xxx.list).
 > However Chinese users could use ftp repository in order to enjoy better access speed.

 - CentOS: